Tired of your marketing getting little results?

 9. Your Health

-Most small business owners worry more about taking care of their business that themselves.
+Most small business owners worry more about taking care of their business than themselves.
 Too little sleep, poor food quality, too many skipped meals, and a lack of exercise are severe obstacles to your good health.
 Making health a priority and building healthy habits may be the best way to spend your self-improvement time.

 10. Your Relationships

-Unfortunately, entrepreneurs are notorious for having rocky relationships with friends, family, and their spouse.
+Unfortunately, entrepreneurs are notorious for having rocky relationships with friends, family, and their spouses.
 The time commitment of running a business and the stress that goes along with it can be a massive strain on your relationships.
 Perhaps learning how to reconnect and better your relationships are the best skill you can learn right now.

 Entrepreneurs are pressed for time, so they must approach self-development efficiently and intelligently.